evirunurm/startpage-react/Wiki.md

 ### Styling React Components

-There are three main ways of styling React components:
+There are several ways of styling React components.
+Some of thems are:

 - Plain CSS
 - Inline styles with JS-style obejcts
 - JSS (Library for creating CSS with JavaScript)
+- **CSS Modules**

 #### Plain CSS